-- Presently the data does not suggest that COVID infection will trigger asthma exacerbations.
+- To date, the data does not suggest that a COVID infection will trigger asthma exacerbations.

 - There is no clear evidence that patients with asthma are at any higher risk of contracting COVID-19.
 There is also no evidence that asthma medications used to prevent symptoms (inhaled steroids, oral steroids, montelukast, biologics, etc.) increase your risk of contracting COVID-19.

-- To reduce the risk of being infected with the Delta variant and possibly spreading it to others, wear a mask indoors in public if you are in an area of substantial or high transmission.
+- To reduce the risk of being infected with COVID-19 and possibly spreading it to others, wear a mask indoors in public if you are in an area of substantial or high transmission.
 Be aware that local public health agencies set requirements for mask wearing, along with the CDC.